Brishian427/arrow-voting-simulator/README.md

-# Universal Voting Pattern Data Generator
+# Arrow Voting Simulator

+A comprehensive simulation system for progressive election analysis under multiple voting rules.

 This project simulates rolling elections with 5 candidates (A–E), generating per-step outcomes for multiple voting rules to produce ML-ready datasets.